top of page

 How Do You Improve Your SaaS Valuation?

 We see this most commonly at companies sitting on a large pile of cash, with no concerns about their runway.
-While they may be able to burn cash for another 12-18 months, they're growth is too anemic to maximize their valuation.
+While they may be able to burn cash for another 12-18 months, their growth is too anemic to maximize their valuation.

 Investing a bit more now to drive sales will likely be better for your valuation than trying to tack on one more month of runway, especially if your funding round closes before the runway disappears!